Laverna/laverna/app/docs/README.md

 # Laverna - note taking web app

-Laverna is a JavaScript note taking web application with Markdown editor and encryption support.
+Laverna is a JavaScript note-taking web application with a Markdown editor and encryption support.
 It's built to be an open source alternative to Evernote.

-Application stores all your notes in your browser storages such as indexedDB or localStorage, which is good for security reasons, because only you can get access to them.
+The application stores all your notes in your browser storage spaces such as indexedDB or localStorage, which is good for security reasons, because only you can get access to them.

 **Demo**: https://laverna.cc/ OR http://laverna.github.io/static-laverna/dist